 The Resilience of Women

-We need resilience because we are often overloaded - juggling the responsibilities of children, work, home, healthcare and much much more.
+Women need resilience because we are often overloaded - juggling the responsibilities of children, work, home, healthcare and much, much more.

-If we continuously forget to eat or exercise, don't get enough sleep or use too much sugar, caffiene or alcohol to get through each day, our physical and mental health takes a toll.
+If we continuously forget to eat or exercise, don't get enough sleep or use too much sugar, caffeine or alcohol to get through each day, our physical and mental health takes a toll.

 Many women only prioritise wellbeing once they are already suffering immensely due to years of neglect.

 Pelvic Floor Dysfunction is More Common than you think

 It is estimated that 1/4 to 1/3 of all women will stuggle with some form of pelvic floor dysfunction in their lifetime, this is a HUGE number!

 And yet we suffer in silence.
 We are embarrased by the symptoms, and we often feel broken or ashamed.
 To make things worse, it is often very difficult to get the help and support you need which can be devastatingly isolating.